jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 Contents:
 -------------------------------------------------------------------------------
 0.0.
 Introduction
 1.0.
-Prerequisites
+VirtualBox and Vagrant Setup
 1.0.1.
 Install VirtualBox
 1.0.2.
 Install Vagrant
 2.0.
-Vagrant Setup
+Vagrant Virtual Machine Setup
 2.0.1.
 Virtual Machine Setup
 2.0.2.
 Download the Makahiki Source Code
 2.0.3.
-Copy Vagrant Setup Files
+Copy Setup Files
 2.0.4.
 Download the Base Virtual Machine
 2.1.
 Set up Makahiki in the Virtual Machine
 2.1.1.
 Start the Virtual Machine and Run the Provisioning Script 2.1.2.
 Connect to the Vagrant Virtual Machine with SSH 2.1.3.
 Download the Makahiki Source Code
 2.1.4.
-Configure .bashrc Environment Variables
+Apply .bashrc Changes
 2.1.5.
 Set Up the "makahiki" Virtual Environment 2.1.6.
 PostgreSQL Configuration
 2.1.7.
 Install Dependencies With Pip
 2.1.8.
 Environment Variables Configuration
 2.1.9.
-Initialize Makahiki [BUG NOT RESOLVED]
+Initialize Makahiki [BUG TENTATIVELY RESOLVED] 2.1.10.
-2.1.10.
 Start the Server
 2.1.11.
-Configure Networking for the Virtual Machine [INCOMPLETE] 2.1.12.
-Increase the RAM of the Virtual Machine [INCOMPLETE] 2.1.13.
 Update the Makahiki Instance
-2.1.14.
-Re-Provisioning Vagrant
+2.1.12.
+Optional: Configure the RAM of the Virtual Machine 2.1.13.
+Optional: Re-Provisioning Vagrant
 Appendix A. Notes on Log Files
+Appendix B. Vagrant Controls
 -------------------------------------------------------------------------------

 0.0.
-Introduction.
+Introduction
 ===============================================================================
 This is a README file that describes the process for deploying Makahiki in a Vagrant virtual machine on a Windows host machine.